particle-iot/docs/src/content/reference/datasheets/b-series/b404-b402-datasheet.md

 ### Power

 #### VCC

-VCC is used to supply power to the u-blox SARA-R410M/R410S cellular module.
+VCC is used to supply power to the u-blox SARA-R410M cellular module.
 The recommended input voltage range on this pin is between 3.6V to 4.2V DC.
-Make sure that the supply can handle currents of at least 2 A.
+This can be connected directly to a 3.7V LiPo battery.

+If you are not using a battery, or using a battery of a different voltage, you should use a regulator to supply 3.7V to 4.2V.
+While you only need 600mA for the B402/B404/B404X, we recommend 2A for compatibility with future SoM modules.

 #### 3V3

 3V3 is used to supply power to nRF52840, logic ICs, memory, etc..
 The 3V3 input voltage range is between 3V to 3.6V DC, but 3.3V is recommended.
-Make sure that the supply can handle at least 150 mA, however it may need to be larger than that if you have additional 3.3V peripherals on your base board.
+Make sure that the supply can handle a minimum of 150 mA, however we recommend a minimum of 500 mA supplied from your base board to allow for compatibility with future modules.

+These limits do not include any 3.3V peripherals on your base board, so that may increase the current requirements.

+Your power supply must have a maximum ripple of 120mV peak-to-peak for proper operation of the MCU.

 We do not recommend using a single 3.6V supply for both VCC and 3V3 as the cellular modem performance may be lower below 3.7V.
 Use two separate regulators for best results.

-#### VBus

-VBus is connected to the USB detect pin of nRF52840 to enables the USB interface.
-The recommended input voltage range is between 4.35V to 5.5V DC.

 ---